Chief Executive Officer

 General Counsel and Company Secretary

 Mr Tolson provides legal and company secretary support to the Board and Executive with respect to CEFC investments, corporate legal matters, governance and reporting.
 Mr Tolson is an experienced leader within the financial services industry.
-Prior to joining the CEFC, he was General Counsel for Credit Suisse in Australia, where he worked across a broad range of complex financing, investment banking and capital markets transactions.
+As General Counsel for Credit Suisse in Australia, he worked across a broad range of complex financing, investment banking and capital markets transactions.
 He previously held senior legal positions with National Australia Bank and Commonwealth Bank of Australia.
 In private practice, Mr Tolson worked for Linklaters as a banking and finance solicitor in London and Singapore.
 Mr Tolson completed his legal studies in England and is admitted to practice in New South Wales, England and Wales.

 Chief Risk Officer

-Mr Whalen has responsibility for internal and external risk management, credit analysis and risk assessment on new and existing investment commitments.
-Mr Whalen has more than 25 years’ experience in finance, including transaction origination and execution, as well as portfolio management.
+Mr Whalen joined the CEFC in September 2021, with responsibility for internal and external risk management, credit analysis and risk assessment, on new and existing investments.
+Mr Whalen has more than 25 years’ experience in finance, including transaction origination and execution and portfolio management.
 He has served on the boards of several renewable energy projects, as well as Flinders Ports, where he was Treasury Committee chair.
-Prior to joining the CEFC, Mr Whalen was an Executive Director at Infrastructure Capital Group for more than 13 years, and also held positions at ANZ, Macquarie Group, Bankers Trust and King + Wood Mallesons.
-Mr Whalen holds Bachelor of Commerce and Law degrees from the University of Queensland, was admitted to the Supreme Court of Queensland in 1993 and is a Graduate Member of the Australian Institute of Company Directors.
+Prior to joining the CEFC, Mr Whalen was an Executive Director at Infrastructure Capital Group, and held positions at ANZ, Macquarie Group, Bankers Trust and King + Wood Mallesons.
+Mr Whalen holds Bachelor of Commerce and Law degrees from the University of Queensland, is admitted to the Supreme Court of Queensland and is a graduate member of the Australian Institute of Company Directors.